When an out-of-home placement has been decided

 Convention states

-If a child placed in care is to be returned from a convention state, the following documents must be sent to the Ministry of Social Affairs and Senior Citizens, Holmens Kanal 22, DK-1060 Copenhagen K, Denmark:
+If a child placed in care is to be returned from a convention state, the following documents must be sent to the Ministry of Social Affairs and Housing, Holmens Kanal 22, DK-1060 Copenhagen K, Denmark:

 The documents must be translated into the official language of the recipient country, that is, the country to which the child has been abducted.